mantaslv/CV/README.md

 - Identified that data processing was a major bottleneck for our department at M&S and presented a plan to my manager outlining a solution.
 This involved automating processes using macros and also running Excel tutorial sessions for the department.
 Took the initiative to learn VBA and successfully implemented the macros, which resulted in a significant increase in efficiency.
 Additionally, the tutorial classes improved the overall productivity of the team.
 ### Time Management
 - Successfully completed three projects at Makers by utilizing project management tools such as JIRA and T-shirt sizing to prioritize workloads, estimate task complexity and effort required, and ensure timely delivery of high-quality work.
+### Attention to Detail
+- Displayed strong attention to detail through the use of code reviews at Makers.
+Consistently reviewed my own code and the code of my peers, giving constructive feedback and ensuring that our code met high quality standards.
+This process allowed us to catch errors and bugs early on, leading to more efficient development and a better end product.

 ## <a name="education">Education</a>